🇳🇱

 04

-Dutch fries (patat or friet) are typically fried in vegetable oil and are naturally vegan — they make a reliable and fast fallback in any Dutch town, including areas with limited restaurant options.
-The trap is the sauce: frietsaus (the Dutch-style mayo served by default) and regular mayonnaise both contain egg.
-Ask for ketchup, request "zonder saus" (without sauce), or check whether the pindasaus (peanut sauce) at a Surinamese counter contains dairy.
-Chip shops (frituur or snackbar) are found in even the smallest Dutch towns, making patat a dependable emergency option.
+Dutch fries (patat or friet) are typically fried in vegetable oil and are naturally vegan, making them a reliable and fast fallback in any Dutch town including areas with limited restaurant options.
+The trap is the sauce: frietsaus (the Dutch-style mayo served by default) and standard mayonnaise both contain egg.
+Ask for ketchup, request "zonder saus" (without sauce), or confirm whether pindasaus at a Surinamese counter contains dairy.
+Chip shops (frituur or snackbar) are found in even the smallest Dutch towns, making patat a dependable emergency option everywhere.

 Know Before You Go